Oh hell: British variant

-Oh Pshaw as described by Bicycle is almost identical with another ascending only (⇗) variant that Parlett calls British Oh Hell!
+Oh Pshaw as described by Bicycle is almost identical with another ascending only (⇗) variant that Parlett calls British oh hell!
 Again, the number of cards dealt ascends from one to a number dependent on the number of players.
 There are no trumps if all the cards are dealt and there is no restriction on the dealer's bid.
 Players only score for the bonus, not the tricks.
 In a further variation, players bid simultaneously by clenching fists on the table and, on a signal being given, extending as many fingers as they intend to bid.

-Oh Hell
+Oh hell

-In Oh Hell as described by McLeod at pagat.com, players draw for the first deal, the highest card winning.
+In the game as described by John McLeod at pagat.com, players draw for the first deal, the highest card winning.
 If three to five play, 10 cards are dealt to each player in the first deal; if six play, 8 cards, and, if seven play, 7 cards.
 Thereafter the number of cards dealt follows a descending and ascending (⇘⇗) sequence.
 So if 4 play, there are 19 deals (10–1–10); in the first and last deals 10 cards are dealt and, for example, in the 10th deal only one card is dealt per player.

 Again, in this variant, the dealer is constrained to ensure that the total of the bids is not equal to the number of tricks in that deal.
 This is known as the hook.
-Cards are dealt and the next turned for trumps.
+Cards are dealt and the next turned for trump.

 There is a scorekeeper who keeps track of the bids and scores.
 McLeod describes two main systems: